-JAPANESE YEAR 10 2023
+JAPANESE YEAR 10 2024

 In Year 10 Elective Japanese, students continue to expand their knowledge of Japanese culture, as well as their Japanese reading, writing, listening, and speaking skills.
-At this stage of the course, students are expected to be competent in utilising Hiragana and Katakana scripts.
+At this stage of the course, students are expected to be competent in utilising the Hiragana and Katakana scripts.
 Hence, an increased number of Kanji will be introduced in Year 10.

-- In Semester One, students will explore the topics of Daily Routine as well as My Home and Neighbourhood. - In Semester Two, students will learn the importance of contextually authentic expressions within the topics of Shopping in Japan, Seasons, People and Clothing.
+- In Semester One, students will explore language conventions and expressions related to Australian and Japanese Daily Routines. - In Semester Two, students will explore contextually authentic structures and expressions within the topics of Shopping, Seasons, People and Clothing.